miramallows/mimu-instructions/README.md

 ![](https://i.imgur.com/MkVZkjw.png)
 ![](https://i.imgur.com/qbFvUg8.png)

-6. once you've done so, your page should look like this. make sure to leave "public bot" on for now - this is because i have to invite your bot to the mimu emoji server as mimu has some custom emojis it uses. i strongly recommend switching it back off when i'm done setting up.
+6. once you've done so, your page should look like this. make sure to leave "public bot" on for now - this is because i have to invite your bot to the mimu emoji server as mimu has some custom emojis it uses. i strongly recommend switching it back off when i'm done setting up, but it's not mandatory.
 ![](https://i.imgur.com/Ea06mEO.png)

 7. Alright, we're almost done. now scroll a little bit to uncover a section called "Privileged Gateway Intents". you're gonna need to activate the "Guild Members" and "Message Content" ones.
 Remember to save your changes!